Automorphic form: Definition

-It is the first of these that makes F automorphic, that is, satisfy an interesting functional equation relating F(g) with F(γg) for $\gamma \in \Gamma$.
+It is the first of these that makes F automorphic, that is, satisfy a functional equation relating F(g) with F(γg) for $\gamma \in \Gamma$.
 In the vector-valued case the specification can involve a finite-dimensional group representation ρ acting on the components to 'twist' them.
 The Casimir operator condition says that some Laplacians have F as eigenfunction; this ensures that F has excellent analytic properties, but whether it is actually a complex-analytic function depends on the particular case.
 The third condition is to handle the case where G/Γ is not compact but has cusps.

 The formulation requires the general notion of factor of automorphy j for Γ, which is a type of 1-cocycle in the language of group cohomology.
 The values of j may be complex numbers, or in fact complex square matrices, corresponding to the possibility of vector-valued automorphic forms.
 The cocycle condition imposed on the factor of automorphy is something that can be routinely checked, when j is derived from a Jacobian matrix, by means of the chain rule.

 A more straightforward but technically advanced definition using class field theory, constructs automorphic forms and their correspondent functions as embeddings of Galois groups to their underlying global field extensions.
 In this formulation, automorphic forms are certain finite invariants, mapping from the idele class group under the Artin reciprocity law.
 Herein, the analytical structure of its L-function allows for generalizations with various algebro-geometric properties; and the resultant Langlands program.
-To oversimplify, automorphic forms in this general perspective, are analytic functionals quantifying the invariance of number fields in a most abstract sense, therefore indicating the 'primitivity' of their fundamental structure.
-Allowing a powerful mathematical tool for analyzing the invariant constructs of virtually any numerical structure.
+To oversimplify, automorphic forms in this general perspective, are analytic functionals quantifying the invariance of number fields in an abstract sense, therefore indicating the 'primitivity' of their fundamental structure.
+It is a mathematical tool for analyzing the invariant constructs of many numerical structure.

 Examples of automorphic forms in an explicit unabstracted state are difficult to obtain, though some have directly analytical properties: